 The cashier’s cheeks were thin and her eyes darkly deep.
 But there had to be something delightful in her because she smiled and chatted and smiled and chatted a lot.
-Even though she smelled of the earthy mushrooms in the forest damp, Anton could not help but think of her smiles like lipstick on a skull.
+Even though she smelled of earthy mushrooms in the forest damp, Yinka could not help but think of her smiles like lipstick on a skull.

 “Forty, wow, I have got five more years till then,” she chimed then defaulted to a careless laugh.
 “Age is all in the mind.
 My three-year-old son runs me around all day.
 I feel old and young at the same time.
 You get what I mean?”

-Anton nodded, fixed his gaze at the automatic doors, open, close, toddler in a tutu, open, close, man gnashing teeth, in search of coffee.
+Yinka nodded, fixed his gaze at the automatic doors, open, close, toddler in a tutu, open, close, man gnashing teeth, in search of coffee.
 And then the burble on anxieties he was the wrong sex to understand.
 And of course the son.

-Anton thought of the crying, the puling, the mewling of the wobbly things.
+Yinka thought of the crying, the puling, the mewling of the wobbly things.
 Those wobbly things were supposed to his lottery ticket to meaning, to immortality.
 Beautiful things want to beget beautiful things.
 Good things want to beget good things in the transcriptions of DNA and RNA.